Teskann/URDFast/readme.md

 ### Context

 I am an engineer student at Polytech Montpellier, France in Microelectronics & Automation.
-This project has been developped during my summer internship at the [LIRMM](http://www.lirmm.fr/lirmm_eng) (Laboratory of Computer Science, Robotics and Microelectronics of Montpellier) under the supervision of Philippe Fraisse and André Crosnier.
+This project has been developed during my summer internship at the [LIRMM](http://www.lirmm.fr/lirmm_eng) (Laboratory of Computer Science, Robotics and Microelectronics of Montpellier) under the supervision of Philippe Fraisse and André Crosnier.

 Of course, I intend to maintain this project and add new features to it in the future, even if my internship is over.